turbot/steampipe-plugin-oci/docs/tables/oci_analytics_instance.md

 # Table: oci_analytics_instance

+Oracle Analytics Cloud is a scalable and secure public cloud service that provides a full set of capabilities to explore and perform collaborative analytics for you, your workgroup, and your enterprise.
 An analytics instance is a virtual server in the Oracle Analytics Cloud.

 ## Examples